Module ngx_http_log_module

 open_log_file_cache off;

-context: http, server, location
+Context: http, server, location

-Defines a cache that stores file descriptors of frequently used logs whose names contain variables.
+Defines a cache that stores the file descriptors of frequently used logs whose names contain variables.
 The directive has the following parameters:

 max